 All dogs need intellectual stimulation, particularly dogs bred to work.
 These dog breeds have a high prey drive, high energy levels, and are exceptionally intelligent.

-As working dogs, Dachshunds do not just need exercise – they also need good intellectual stimulation to keep them from boredom.
+As working dogs, Dachshunds need exercise and good intellectual stimulation to keep them from boredom.

 Without intellectual stimulation like interactive toys, working dogs like the Dachshund can quickly become “talkers” as they grunt and grumble their boredom and even yap to get your attention!